Living with Chronic Pain

 A urine screening is used to detect drugs in the body.
 Toxins and certain other waste products are filtered from the body's blood by the kidneys, which produce urine.
 Therefore, urine screenings are a valuable tool for identifying the presence of drugs in the body.

 Urine screenings are the most common method used to test for drugs and are often used in the health care field, the workplace, correction centers, and sports-related careers.
 Drugs that are detected from a urine screening include, but are not limited to, cocaine, amphetamines, benzodiazepines, barbiturates, PCP, marijuana, methadone, opioids, and methamphetamines.
 Urine screenings help health care providers detect substance abuse.
-Physicians often use urine screenings to ensure their patients are taking the correct dosage of prescribed medications, not combining them with other inappropriate medications or substances, and not using medications not prescribed by them.
+Physicians often use urine screenings to ensure the people they are treating are taking the correct dosage of prescribed medications, not combining them with other inappropriate medications or substances, and not using medications not prescribed by them.